Polar actions on Damek-Ricci spaces: Introduction

 Polar actions are very special among general isometric Lie group actions.
 For example, among the countably infinitely many equivalence classes of irreducible orthogonal representations of a given semisimple compact Lie group, only a small finite number is polar~\cite{Da85}.
-Furthermore, it appears that for a nontrivial polar action the dimension of the group acting cannot be too small, when compared to the dimension of the space acted on, cf.~\cite{k03,k07}.
+Furthermore, it appears that for a non-trivial polar action the dimension of the group acting cannot be too small, when compared to the dimension of the space acted on, cf.~\cite{k03,k07}.
 Moreover, the sections of polar actions are totally geodesic submanifolds.
-Thus if there exists a nontrivial polar action on a Riemannian manifold, then, generally speaking, this manifold has a high degree of symmetry and also contains many nontrivial geodesic submanifolds, as was remarked in~\cite{DSc}.
+Thus if there exists a non-trivial polar action on a Riemannian manifold, then, generally speaking, this manifold has a high degree of symmetry and also contains many non-trivial totally geodesic submanifolds, as was remarked in~\cite{DSc}.

 However, in generic Riemannian manifolds, there are neither Killing fields nor are there non-trivial totally geodesic submanifolds.
 It is therefore natural to study polar actions only on very special types of Riemannian manifolds.
-In particular, polar actions on Riemannian symmetric spaces, which have a high degree of symmetry and contain many nontrivial totally geodesic subspaces, have been extensively studied by many authors, see e.g.~\cite{B, BDT10, BDT13, biliotti, Da85, DDK12, DK10, gk16, k02, k03, k07, k11, k20, KL12, L11, PT99, tebege, wu}.
+In particular, polar actions on Riemannian symmetric spaces, which have a high degree of symmetry and contain many non-trivial totally geodesic subspaces, have been extensively studied by many authors, see e.g.~\cite{B, BDT10, BDT13, biliotti, Da85, DDK12, DK10, gk16, k02, k03, k07, k11, k20, KL12, L11, PT99, tebege, wu}.
 In fact, polar actions on compact Riemannian symmetric spaces are almost completely classified, see~\cite{KL12} and the references therein.

-In contrast, for the symmetric spaces of the non-compact type the classification problem is still mostly open and complete classifications exist only for real~\cite{wu} and complex hyperbolic spaces~\cite{DDK12}; for example, see~\cite{DDR20} for the recently completed classification of cohomogeneity-one actions on quaternionic hyperbolic spaces; the result there is surprisingly intricate.
+In contrast, for the symmetric spaces of the non-compact type the classification problem is still mostly open and complete classifications exist only for real~\cite{wu} and complex hyperbolic spaces~\cite{DDK12}; for example, see~\cite{DDR20} for the recently completed classification of cohomogeneity one actions on quaternionic hyperbolic spaces; the result there is surprisingly intricate.

 Little is known about polar actions on non-symmetric Riemannian manifolds.
-Among the results of~\cite{k02} there is a classification of cohomogeneity-one actions on isotropy irreducible compact homogeneous spaces (which provides many examples for such actions).
+Among the results of~\cite{k02} there is a classification of cohomogeneity one actions on isotropy irreducible compact homogeneous spaces (which provides many examples for such actions).